-Research can be suspended temporarily when taking leave for maternity, childcare and the like and research periods extended in accordance with the period of leave taken.
+Research can be suspended temporarily when taking leave for maternity, childcare and the like and research periods extended in accordance with their request.
 Moreover, in fiscal 2019 a system was introduced to enable research to be suspended temporarily during periods of residence outside Japan for research purposes and research periods extended accordingly, in order to encourage young researchers to gain experience abroad.